jmbezerra/exp_rdrhfattree/README.md

-## exp_EFattree
+## RDRH_Fattree

-exp_EFattree is an experiment to compare the performance of EFattree with ECMP, PureSDN and Hedera.
+exp_RDRHFattree is an experiment to compare the performance of RDRH_Fattree with EFattree, ECMP, PureSDN and Hedera.

 ### Prerequisites